iwoj/Maui/README.txt

   	}
   });

-One benefit of this approach, is that Maui also renders different output for different browsers, handling differences between them gracefully and freeing the developer to focus on the application instead of fixing annoying browser rendering quirks.
+One of the benefits of this approach is that Maui easily renders different output for different browsers, handling the differences between them gracefully and freeing the developer to focus on the application instead of fixing annoying browser rendering quirks.

-Maui apps currently deploy to the following platforms:
+Maui applications currently deploy to the following platforms:

 Windows
 - Microsoft Internet Explorer 6.0